cobri/DNA-seq/README.md

    - Joint Genotype

 5) Filter variants
-6) Callset refinement
    - Variant Quality Score Recalibration (VQSR)

    Calculates a new well-calibrated quality score (the VQSLOD value) using "machine learning algorithms to learn from each dataset what is the annotation profile of good variants vs. bad variants".
 Uses a training dataset of known variants (e.g. hapmap, 1000G) to learn how to recognise good variants.
 It's a two step process: VariantRecalibrator followed by ApplyRecalibration.
 May not be able to use with small sequencing experiments - "This tool is expecting thousands of variant sites in order to achieve decent modeling with the Gaussian mixture model." *Datasets to use: dbSNP (>132) and Mills indels.*

+   Alternatively if you have a small data-set you can use hard filtering.
+Suggested parmaters are discussed [here](https://software.broadinstitute.org/gatk/documentation/article.php?id=3225).

+6) Callset refinement

+"The goal of the Genotype Refinement workflow is to use additional data to improve the accuracy of genotype calls and to filter genotype calls that are not reliable enough for downstream analysis."
+(Optional, according to GATK.)

 7) Annotate variants